Geodego/census_income_classification/starter/model_card.md

 - The values obtained on test data are: precision: 0.78, recall: 0.49, F1: 0.60.

 ## Ethical Considerations
+This data is collected from a survey, there could be bias coming from how the survey was set-up or on how people properly answer to the different questions corresponding to the features used for training the model.

 ## Caveats and Recommendations
+More work should be done on hyper-parameter tuning to improve the performance of the model.
+This project is about CI/CD, so more emphasis was put on building an architecture using GitHub Action, DVC+S3, FastAPI and Heroku than in fine-tuning the model.